markstur/beeai-framework/docs-mintlify/README.md

 npm i -g mintlify
 ```

-Run the following command at the root of your documentation (where docs.json is)
+Run the following command from the documentation directory (i.e., where docs.json is located)

 ```
 mintlify dev